Salima Hashmi: Academic

 "Salima Hashmi, artist, curator and contemporary art historian, taught at Lahore's National College of Arts for 31 years before working as its principal for four years.
-Currently dean at the Beaconhouse National University's school of visual arts, she is known to promote a unique intellectual perspective among students, teaching them to appreciate nature, cultural traditions and sacredness of the crafts."
+Presently dean at the Beaconhouse National University's school of visual arts, she is known to promote a unique intellectual perspective among students, teaching them to appreciate nature, cultural traditions and sacredness of the crafts."

 She has served as Dean of the School of Visual Arts & Design at the Beaconhouse National University Lahore, Pakistan.
 Hashmi was also professor and the head of the National College of Arts.
 She is famous for her quick wit and ability to read and analyse artwork.
 She is a respected patron of young artists known to have the capacity to make or break a career.
 Formerly known as "Art-Shart", Rohtas-2 is the gallery set up by Hashmi at her house in Lahore Model Town.
-In recent years she has been working on developing closer links with India and working towards a unity group.
-Hashmi is a member of Amnesty International, and Pakistan Peace Initiative to India after 2009 Mumbai Attack.
+In recent years she has been working on underdeveloped closer links with India and working towards a unity communal.
+Hashmi is a member of Amnesty International, and Pakistan Peace Initiative to India after 2009 Mumbai Snipe.
 She is also vice-chair person (Punjab) Human Rights Commission of Pakistan.

 Arts

 Hashmi is one of the most well-known artists of Pakistan.
-Besides being an accomplished painter, she taught at Pakistan's prestigious National College of Arts (NCA) for about thirty years and served as the principal of NCA for four years.
+Besides existence an accomplished mountain lion, she taught at Pakistan's prestigious National College of Arts (NCA) for about thirty years and served as the principal of NCA for four years.
 In 1999, she received Pakistan's 'Pride of Performance for Arts' award.
 She also co-founded Lahore's Rohtas 2 Gallery, an art gallery featuring works of young artists.
 Salima Hashmi has exhibited her works internationally and she has travelled all over the world and lectured extensively for it.
 She has organised several international art shows in England, Europe, United States, Australia, Japan and India.